 FAQ on Employee Satisfaction Survey Questions

-What is the ideal survey frequency for measuring employee satisfaction?
+What is the best scale for employee satisfaction surveys?

 Should employee satisfaction surveys be anonymous?

-What’s the difference between satisfaction and engagement surveys?
+What is the difference between employee satisfaction and employee engagement?

 Conclusion